🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸ’» Remote Job Opportunities + 4.0 -- 20 Very limited local remote job market; most income comes from tourism or outside clients.
+πŸ’» Remote Job Opportunities + 4.0 -- 20 Local remote job opportunities are scarce; most nomads rely on jobs from outside Chile, and the local economy is tourism-based.

 Factor Score Trend Weight Notes